-23 de octubre de 2024
+23 de noviembre de 2024

 39 comentarios en «RIP Pelé: Afro-Brazilian Soccer Icon Overcame Racism & Poverty to Be Ambassador for Beautiful Game»